presentcho/camera-noise-filter/README.md

 As part of the process to eliminate light noise, two major aspects are focused on:

-Dimensionality reduction to handle high-resolution photos.
+1. Dimensionality reduction to handle high-resolution photos.
-Image segmentation to distinguish light from the background elements (e.g., buildings, ceiling, streets).
+2. Image segmentation to distinguish light from the background elements (e.g., buildings, ceiling, streets).

-In the dimension reduction phase, the use of autoencoders proves effective not only for reducing dimensions but also for denoising light streak artifacts.
-While the initial autoencoder used a bottleneck layer size of 128, a modification in the third phase reduces the bottleneck layer size to 16.
-This change aims to determine if a smaller bottleneck layer can adequately reconstruct images.
-The autoencoder is then employed to denoise images and identify optimal autoencoder structures.
+# Methods

-Different autoencoder structures are compared, and the most effective one is selected for further analysis.
-Furthermore, a comparison is made with the variational autoencoder (VAE).
-The primary tools used in this study are Python TensorFlow, and the construction of autoencoders, denoise autoencoders (DAEs), and VAEs involves convolutional neural networks (CNNs).
+rincipal Component Analysis (PCA) was used to compress images and handle the large dataset.
+Additionally, the K-means clustering method and Gaussian Mixture Model (GMM) were employed for image segmentation, and a comparison was made between these two methods.

-It is important to note that while data slicing or stacking in neural networks can lead to information loss, CNNs are capable of retaining the spatial information of input images.
+For the noise filtering model, autoencoders and variational autoencoders (VAEs) were implemented.
+To enhance the model's performance, Gaussian noise was introduced to the images.
+The model was then trained using both the original images and the images with added Gaussian noise.
+Notably, a convolutional neural network (CNN) was utilized for denoising the images.